Gardein's Fishless Fish Filet Is Pretty Legit

 One such product is made by Gardein.
 Founder Yves Potvin was the dude behind the original veggie dog back in the '80s, so he knows his substitutes.
-The company (whose products are carried in more than 20,000 supermarkets, including Publix and Winn-Dixie) recently sent us a bag o' fishless fish fillets to try.
+The company (whose products are carried in more than 20,000 supermarkets, including Publix and Winn-Dixie) recently sent us a bag o' fishless fish filets to try.
 And try we did.

 See also: Dadeland Mall Food Court Surprisingly Vegan Friendly

 Because I'm a vegan, you could argue that my subjective opinion on any faux animal product might be suspect (based largely on the length of time that's elapsed since I last tasted real meat).

 However, I went vegan only as of January 1.
 Before that, I was a vegetarian, and it wasn't all that long ago I had a liaison with some seafood products.

 In other words, I remember what real fish tastes like.

 Gardein's fishless fish filets come frozen, looking like doppelgangers of your average fillet, though the label proudly proclaims, "I'm fish-free."
 Though the production system for Gardein's plant-protein-based products is proprietary, a rep says they're processed much like pasta.